ziyi-zhang-mark/javascript/js-understand-the-weird-parts.md

 ### Call()/Bind()/Apply()

-All function object has these 3 methods.
+All function objects have these 3 methods.

 ![](src/img/function.png)